DES-Lab/AALpy/README.md

 ```bash
 pip install aalpy
 ```
-Minimum required version of Python is 3.6.
+The minimum required version of Python is 3.6.
 Ensure that you have [Graphviz](https://graphviz.org/) installed and added to your path if you want to visualize models.

-For manual installation clone the master and install the following dependency.
+For manual installation, clone the master and install the following dependency.
 ```bash
 pip install pydot
 # and to install the library